HB9IIU/ESP32-ISS-Tracker/README.md

 The system provides detailed information about ISS passes, including **Acquisition of Signal (AOS)**, **Time of Closest Approach (TCA)**, and **Loss of Signal (LOS)**.
 The data is displayed on a **480x320 TFT screen** with a touchscreen interface, offering **clear and informative visualizations** such as polar plots, azimuth/elevation graphs, and satellite footprint maps.

 This project highlights how much capability can be packed into an ESP32, handling computationally intensive tasks while remaining compact and efficient.
 ---
+### **<span style="color:red;">NEW VERSION 2025</span>**

+With the support of those who decided to build the unit (thank you Joël, Paul, and John), several bugs have been fixed in this latest version.
+Along with these fixes, the following major improvements have been introduced:

+1. **Enhanced Satellite Tracking:** The system can now track any existing satellite by specifying its catalogue number in the `config.h` file.
+2. **Audio Notifications:** Added an output for a buzzer on pin 21 (configurable) to notify users of upcoming AOS, TCA, and LOS.
+This feature can be enabled or disabled by tapping on a speaker icon on the TFT screen.
+3. **WebSocket Output:** Implemented WebSocket output to enable communication with a separate unit for controlling an azimuth/elevation rotor.

+Additionally, TLE management has been improved, and the NTP server time synchronization has been optimized for better accuracy and reliability.

+---
 ### Demo